Levenshtein distance: Applications

 In approximate string matching, the objective is to find matches for short strings in many longer texts, in situations where a small number of differences is to be expected.
 The short strings could come from a dictionary, for instance.
 Here, one of the strings is typically short, while the other is arbitrarily long.
 This has a wide range of applications, for instance, spell checkers, correction systems for optical character recognition, and software to assist natural-language translation based on translation memory.

 The Levenshtein distance can also be computed between two longer strings, but the cost to compute it, which is roughly proportional to the product of the two string lengths, makes this impractical.
 Thus, when used to aid in fuzzy string searching in applications such as record linkage, the compared strings are usually short to help improve speed of comparisons.

 In linguistics, the Levenshtein distance is used as a metric to quantify the linguistic distance, or how different two languages are from one another.
 It is related to mutual intelligibility: the higher the linguistic distance, the lower the mutual intelligibility, and the lower the linguistic distance, the higher the mutual intelligibility.

+The Levenshtein distance can be used to quantify the performance of listeners during speech-identification tests, for various applications such as speech audiometry.
+In this context, Levenshtein distances are calculated to quantify the distance between the stimuli that were presented to the listener and the sequence of phonemes that were identified.
+The cost associated with phoneme substitutions can either be fixed or depend on the number of phonological features that differ between the two substituted phonemes.

+In bioinformatics, the Levenshtein distance and similar algorithms measure the difference between biological sequences, such as those of DNA and protein.
+The edits in the algorithm correspond to genetic mutations: an insertion, deletion, or substitution of a nucleotide (in DNA) or an amino acid (in protein).
+A lower distance between two sequences can indicate a closer evolutionary or functional relationship.